ZacharyGeurts/AMOURANTHRTX/README.md

 ```
 Cmake handles many of the dependancies.
 You will likely need SDL3 and Vulkan 1.4+ SDK from LunarG
+Open an issue and paste your apt install list and I will update this page.
 ```
 sudo apt update && sudo apt install gcc-14 g++-14
 ```